Phoebe Bridgers opens up about her abortion following Supreme Court draft ruling

 Phoebe Bridgers has revealed she had an abortion last year while she was on tour, saying: “Everyone deserves that kind of access.”

-The Grammy-nominated singer, 27, opened up about her experience on Twitter in the wake of a leaked draft opinion which suggests the US Supreme Court could be poised to overturn the landmark 1973 Roe v Wade case that legalised abortion across America.
+The Grammy-nominated singer, 27, who is in a relationship with Normal People star Paul Mescal, opened up about her experience on Twitter in the wake of a leaked draft opinion which suggests the US Supreme Court could be poised to overturn the landmark 1973 Roe v Wade case that legalised abortion across America.

 I had an abortion in October of last year while I was on tour.
 I went to planned parenthood where they gave me the abortion pill.
 It was easy.
 Everyone deserves that kind of access.— traitor joe (@phoebe_bridgers) May 3, 2022